aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

   types are a little simpler and substantially more readable to compile to other node types than to bytecode.

-* We complain if the AST departs from the subset of Python we're going to implement.
+* We complain if the AST departs from our subset of Python.
 CPython lacks this pass, of course, and this chapter won't examine it.
 It's valuable in two ways: documenting what we claim to compile correctly, and keeping the user/developer from wasting time on apparent bugs on input it was never meant to support.
 [XXX add a call-out box with the ASDL grammar of Python ASTs, with our subset's omissions italicized or something]

 * Then we analyze the scope of variables: their definitions and uses in classes, functions, and function-like scopes such as lambda